Nekroze/codeforthought/docs/intro.rst

 that has a long tradition in the programming world, although people say its learning curve is quite steep.
 Many others use Vim_ but there are many others and if it comes down to it windows notepad will work fine as well...
-However if you want to go with something more like this then give Notepad Plus Plus_ a try.
+However if you want to go with something more like this then give NotepadPlusPlus_ a try.

 This can all be done in pure windows obviously however programming in *Linux* is just much nicer.
-If you wish to program in windows only (without Cygwin_) you will need everything bar the *POSIX* environment and a text editor such as, at least, Notepad Plus Plus_ for editing code and be able to use the command prompt to run your code.
+If you wish to program in windows only (without Cygwin_) you will need everything bar the *POSIX* environment and a text editor such as, at least, NotepadPlusPlus_ for editing code and be able to use the command prompt to run your code.
 There may be mention of tools that are different to use or non existant on windows.
 Most likely in these cases there are alternatives that should not be too hard to find with a good Google_.